gbisaga/devops/aws-devops-disasterrecovery.md

   - When you restore, recreate EC2s from AMIs, recreate RDS, etc
   - Lowest cost
 - RPO in minutes, RTO in hours: Pilot Light - popular, critical systems kept running
-  - Small version of the app always running in the cloud - critical core
+  - Small version of the app always running in the cloud -  but only critical core (DB)
   - Similar to Backup and Restore, but your most critical systems are already up
   - Example: Do live RDS replication to have the DB, but not running the EC2 instances
   - Lower RPO (less to backup), lower RTO (less to rebuild during recovery)